BE INFORMED ABOUT SUMMER CAMP

 - Injuries and illnesses must be reported to the Health Department within 24 hours.

 Camps must keep current medical history reports on file for all campers.
-Be sure to detail your child’s history of immunization, illness, disability or allergy.
+Be sure to detail your child’s history of immunization, illness, or allergy.
 Specify special diets and activity restrictions.
 Provide written instruction for any medication your child must take.

 - The child is having difficulty adjusting to camp.